Blog

 Student Loans

 It’s important to understand how your student loans affect your ability to qualify for your mortgage.
+For most people, the monthly payment of your student loans is more important than the balance.
 How it affects your qualifying ability depends on which loan program you select.
 Make sure to check out this link for info on calculating your debt to income ratio.

 There are four primary loan types: